Disappearance of Peng Shuai: Emails, photos, and videos

-On the same day, Chinese state media reporter Shen Shiwei shared screenshots of a WeChat thread of what he alleged to be Peng's chats with her friend, which consisted of three photos of Peng posing with her cat and stuffed animals including Winnie the Pooh.
+On the same day, Chinese state media reporter Shen Shiwei shared screenshots of a WeChat thread of what he alleged to be Peng's chats with her friend, which consisted of three photos of Peng posing with her cat and stuffed animals including Winnie-the-Pooh.
 The cartoon character was blocked by online censors after it was used as a meme for Xi Jinping, but Pooh Bear merchandise can still be purchased in China.

 On 20 November, Hu Xijin posted videos on his Twitter page showing Peng at a restaurant.
 He stated that she was staying in her own home freely and did not want to be disturbed in the past few days.
 Hu added that Peng would reappear and participate in public activities soon.
 He later shared videos showing her at the opening ceremony of the Fila Kids Junior Tennis Challenger Finals in Beijing.
 Hu tweeted, "Can any girl fake such sunny smile under pressure?
 Those who suspect Peng Shuai is under duress, how dark they must be inside.
 There must be many, many forced political performances in their countries."
 His newspaper also started to frame Peng's situation "as an ideological struggle between China and the west".
 China's foreign ministry spokesman said, "I hope certain people will cease malicious hyping, let alone politicisation".
 After the French embassy in Beijing posted about Peng on its Weibo account, the censors did not take down the post.
-However, they prioritized comments of "mind your own business" and about the Catholic Church's sexual abuse of children.
-Cindy Yu wrote in The Spectator that one of these videos "even starts with a director off-screen cueing Peng’s coach to start talking".
+However, they prioritized comments of "mind your own business" and about the French Catholic Church's sexual abuse of children.
+Cindy Yu wrote in The Spectator that one of these videos "even starts with a director off-screen cueing Peng's coach to start talking".
 Overall Chinese state media have "focused on her smiles and apparent good-spirits" and have not mentioned Peng's sexual assault allegation.
 According to Maria Repnikova, director of the Center for Global Information Studies at Georgia State University, they appear to be deploying the "familiar tactic of bypassing critiques or questions by underscoring western hypocrisy".
 The New York Times and ProPublica analyzed and identified 97 accounts promoting messages about Peng from the Global Times and other Chinese state media.
 They have since been removed by Twitter.